DoD-Platform-One/vault/docs/awsKMSPolicy.md

 # Vault

-vault needs this kms policy applied to the workers in order to unseal with AWS KMS
+Vault needs this kms policy applied to the workers in order to unseal with AWS KMS

 ```json
 {